nicholas-long/environment/zet/20231005213930/README.md

-20230920022857 script to get linpeas to current directory 20230920031249 script to search tldr commands by features to find ways to do things 20230921220633 list of cool ideas i still want to implement in my environment 20230921220840 list of kb scripts that i could decide whether to copy over 20230922051930 lazygit interactive install script 20230922203837 get rid of all platform specific binaries from zkvr 20230922210126 cards i can clean up
+20230920022857 script to get linpeas to current directory 20230920031249 script to search tldr commands by features to find ways to do things 20230921220633 list of cool ideas i still want to implement in my environment 20230921220840 script to describe other kb scripts based on their comments 20230922051930 lazygit interactive install script 20230922203837 get rid of all platform specific binaries from zkvr 20230922210126 cards i can clean up